AslanDing/AutoTCL/README.md

 The proposed approach is [encoder-agnostic](), allowing it to be seamlessly integrated with different backbone encoders.

-## It is an early version, the final version will be coming soon.

 ## Requirements
 We use python 3.9, the packages main contain numpy, scikit-learn, torch, tqdm, matplotlib, pandas.
 We also provide a